Christopher Díaz (footballer)

-Christopher Felipe Díaz Peña (born 25 July 1995) is a Chilean footballer who currently plays for Rangers as a right-back.
+Christopher Felipe Díaz Peña (born 25 July 1995) is a Chilean footballer who currently plays as a right-back for Unión La Calera.

 Club career

 Díaz began his career at his local side Curicó Unido in 2013, before moving to Canada with United Soccer League side Whitecaps FC 2.

 On 2 January 2019, Cobreloa announced the signing of Díaz.
 In 2020, he joined Rangers de Talca.

+Díaz spent five seasons with Rangers de Talca from 2020 to 2024.
+In 2025, he moved to Unión La Calera.

 International career

 In 2014, he took part of Chile U20 squad in friendly matches against Paraguay U20.
 In addition, he performed as a sparring for the Chile senior team.